gitnacho/symblog-docs/docs/doctrine-2-the-blog-model.rst

 CSS
 ...

 In order to ensure the blog show page looks beautiful, we need to add some styling.
-Update the stylesheet located at ``src/Blogger/BlogBundle/Resouces/public/css/blog.css`` with the following.
+Update the stylesheet located at :file:`src/Blogger/BlogBundle/Resouces/public/css/blog.css` with the following:

 .. code-block:: css